chrisK00/notel/README.md

   @override  String toString() => '$year-$month-$day';
 - Dispose DB connection if required on app exit https://stackoverflow.com/questions/60184497/how-to-execute-code-before-app-exit-flutter
-- Split editpage into create and edit page
-- prestandamätningar?
 - felhantering?
 - Encrypt exported notes
 - Export/Import maybe add store in gdrive support if safe without backend? import notes dialog Are you sure you would like to import x amount of notes